 Grand rights explained

 This term refers to 'dramatico-musical' works and ballet where we don't control the live public performance right.
-A dramatico-musical work is an opera, musical play or show, revue or pantomime for which the music has been specially written.
+A dramatico-musical work is an opera, operetta, musical play or show, revue or pantomime for which the music has been specially written.
 Licensing is undertaken by the appropriate rights holder.

 Cinematic musicals such as Mary Poppins are classed as dramatico-musical works when adapted for the stage.
 Narrative concept albums such as The Who's Tommy or Pink Floyd's The Wall are viewed in the same way.

 Individual works specially written for plays and other dramatic presentations that are not themselves dramatico-musical works (i.e. a straight play) are not controlled by PRS for Music when performed in conjunction with the work for which they were written.

 Ballet is defined as a choreographic work having a story, plot or abstract idea devised or used for the purpose of interpretation by dancing and/or miming.
 Unlike dramatico-musical works, music used in ballet music is considered to be a grand right use, whether or not the music was written specially for use in ballet.

 This refers to music not specially written for a dramatic presentation.
 We control small rights where we recognise two categories of use: interpolated music and incidental music